Union Market: Food Hall

 Bon Appétit called it one of the 5 best food halls in the United States.

 Union Market is owned by EDENS, a national retail real estate developer.
 EDENS has proposed building office space and homes above the existing market; the project was approved in 2015, and EDENS requested a two-year extension in 2017.

 The Washington Post has written that the "once-scruffy" Union Market "has become a mecca for foodies from around the D.C. area and is a centerpiece for a revitalized neighborhood set to expand with numerous residential options."
 A 187-unit, six-story apartment building, the Edison at Union Market, opened in 2017.
 Construction of another development nearby, the 318-unit, 12-story Highline, began the same year.

 As of 2017, the food hall housed 48 vendors.
 The "mostly local vendors" sell "gelato, olive oil, oysters and other specialties" and the market is "an upscale retail presence in the warehouse district between Florida and New York avenues."

 In September 2017, a new large-scale mural was installed on the side of the building along 6th Street.
-The artwork by Yoko Ono was the inaugural project of Hirshhorn in the City which hopes to exhibit international contemporary artists in Washington, DC.
-The artwork is a white wall with the following words in capital letters:
+The artwork by Yoko Ono was the inaugural project of Hirshhorn in the City which hopes to exhibit international contemporary artists in Washington, D.C.
+The artwork is a white wall with the following words in capital letters:“RELAX.

-“RELAX.
 YOUR HEART IS STRONGER THAN WHAT YOU THINK!”